ALehr/ALehr.github.io/markdown/homepage/activity.md

 - Studying for my Italian teaching certification exam

+- Thinking about selling all my gaming stuff?
+(Hit me up if you might want some of it.)

 ### Work Stuff

-- Back on campus and getting ready for the new school year
+- One week into the new school year!
+Back to lesson planning and grading.